Privacy Evaluation for Facebook

 Facebook's terms state the types and amount of personal information collected from users depend on how they use the service.
 For example, the terms state Facebook collects a user's contact information if they choose to upload, sync or import it from a device such as an address book or call log or SMS log history, which Facebook may use for things like helping users and others find people they may know.
-In addition, the terms state Facebook collects location-related information from users such as their current location, where you live, the places you like to go, and the businesses and people they are near-to provide, personalize and improve their service, including displaying ads to users and others.
+In addition, the terms state Facebook collects location-related information from users such as their current location, where they live, the places they like to go, and the businesses and people they are near in order to provide, personalize, and improve their service, including displaying ads to users and others.
 Also, if users have it turned on, Facebook may use face recognition technology to recognize a user in photos, videos, and camera experiences on the service.

 What data does it collect?

 - Personally identifiable information (PII) is collected.

 - The categories of collected personally identifiable information are indicated.

 - Unclear whether the collection or use of data is limited to product requirements.

 - Interactions, behaviors, or usage analytics data are collected.

 - Opt-in consent is requested from users at the time personal information is collected.